Why Do You Create? logo — a flame growing from a seed

 And beneath that?

+Think about the last thing you made.
 What did it feel like when you finished?

 What's your deepest creative fear?